mutiann/few-shot-transformer-tts/README.md

   </tr>
   <tr>
       <td colspan="3">
-        ...even when there are only 30 training samples
+        ...even when there are only 30 utterances for training
       </td>
   </tr>
   <tr>